csmith111/moments-of-inspiration/_posts/2016-10-19-FourthPost.markdown

-This post is based on the book by Bronnie Ware, The Top Five Regrets of the dying.
+This post is based on ideas in the book by Bronnie Ware, The Top Five Regrets of the dying.
+Bronnie was nurse who worked in palliative care and she recorded this list based on her experiences.

 Here is the list:

 1. I wish I’d had the courage to live a life true to myself, not the life others expected of me.